-For the Allston Lease, the Company is participating in the construction of the office space and has incurred construction costs to prepare the office space for its use, which will be partially reimbursed by the landlord.
-The Company has concluded that these construction costs generate and enhance the landlord's assets and, as such, costs that are not reimbursed will be classified as prepaid rent and then reclassified to the right-of-use asset on the lease commencement date.
-The lease commencement date is expected to occur once the landlord's asset is completed and available for additional leasehold improvements funded by the Company.
-Upon the date of lease commencement, which had not yet occurred as of March 31, 2020, the Company will recognize the lease liability, which will reflect the future rent payments for the term of the lease discounted at the Company's collateralized borrowing rate, and the right-of-use asset, which will be measured as the lease liability plus the prepaid rent incurred to date.
+For the Allston Lease, the Company is participating in the construction of the office space and has incurred construction costs to prepare the office space for its use, which have been partially reimbursed by the landlord.
+The Company has concluded that these construction costs generate and enhance the landlord's assets and, as such, costs that are not reimbursed have been classified as prepaid rent and will be reclassified to a right-of-use asset on the commencement date of the Allston Lease.
+The lease commencement date had not occurred as of June 30, 2020, as the Company and the landlord continue to construct the landlord's asset.
+The Company currently expects that the commencement date will occur during the third quarter, at which time the Company will recognize a lease liability reflecting the future rent payments for the term of the Allston Lease discounted at the Company's collateralized borrowing rate, and a right-of-use asset measured as the lease liability plus the prepaid rent incurred to date.
+The Company will begin to amortize the right-of-use asset to rent expense following the commencement date through the term of the Allston Lease.